-Sample "Supervision Policy" (Adjust it to suit your own views.)
+Sample "Supervision Policy" (the "Never Alone Rule")

 At no time, will anyone who serves in the CM be alone with children.
 All who serve in the CM will serve as part of a team of at least two adults.
 It is our desire, whenever possible, to create teams of three or more.
 The addition of an approved youth assistant to a classroom does not equal the addition of an adult.
-One adult with one approved youth assistant is still considered an adult "alone" with the children.
+One adult with one approved youth assistant is still considered to be an adult "alone" with the children.
 This situation must be corrected.
+Married couples will be permitted to serve together only when they are joined by a third adult.

 "Approved" adult/child ratios for CM classes and events will change with each setting.
-In addition to the "never alone" clause stated above, the CM will work toward the following adult/child ratios:
+In addition to the "Never Alone Rule" stated above, the CM will work toward the following adult/child ratios: